neo4j-labs/text2cypher/datasets/synthetic_opus_demodbs/README.md

 * Benchmarking LLM Performance: Use the dataset to evaluate the performance of different LLMs in generating valid Cypher queries, providing insights into model capabilities and limitations.
 * Finetuning LLMs: Leverage the dataset for finetuning LLMs on domain-specific languages like Cypher to enhance their accuracy and efficiency in generating database queries.
 * Prompt engineering: Determine which prompt produces the most accurate Cypher statements.
+* Comparing accuracy and limitations between Opus and GPT-4-Turbo